cgat-developers/cgat-showcase/README.md

 # cgat-showcase

-cgat-showcase is a repository containing an example pipeline constructed to demonstrate how our [cgat-core](https://github.com/cgat-developers/cgat-core) workflow management system can be used to create common workflows required in bioinformatics analysis.
+cgat-showcase is a repository containing an example pipeline constructed to demonstrate how the [cgat-core](https://github.com/cgat-developers/cgat-core) workflow management system can be used to create common workflows required in bioinformatics analysis.

 Within this repository the example [pipeline](https://github.com/cgat-developers/cgat-showcase/blob/master/cgatshowcase/pipeline_transdiffexprs.py) performs pseudoalignment of fastq files with [kallisto](https://pachterlab.github.io/kallisto/about.html) and differential expression using [DESeq2](https://www.bioconductor.org/packages/release/bioc/html/DESeq2.html).
 It can be run locally on your own machine or distributed across a cluster depending on your requirements.